Attendance - it matters, it really counts!

 Absence during term time

 Children must attend school every day we're open whenever possible.
 They must not be absent from school for day trips, shopping, birthdays, baby-sitting or because their sibling or a parent/carer is ill.

 Leave in term time

 Children are not entitled to holidays in term time.
 Holidays should be taking during school holiday periods.

-Requests for leave due to exceptional circumstances which prevent the period of leave being taken in school holiday periods must be made in writing to the Headteacher.
+Requests for leave due to exceptional circumstances which prevent the period of leave being taken in school holiday periods must be made in writing to the Headteacher, via a request form that can be downloaded from this website of by contacting the school office.
 A decision will be made as soon as possible and parents and carers will be notified of the Headteacher's decision.

-Fines of £120 per parent/carer may be issued by the Local Authority where unauthorised leave has been taken in term time.
+Fines of £60 per week (5 days/ 10 sessions) over 100 day period, per parent/carer may be issued by the Local Authority where unauthorised leave has been taken in term time.